lblod/enrich-submission-service/README.md

 POST /delta
 ```

 Triggers the enrichment for harvested publications.
-I.e. associates the current
+It associates the current
 active form to the submission and prepares a meta TTL containing data from the
 store that is required to fill in and validate the form.